 “If it is disagreeable in your sight to serve the LORD, choose for yourselves today whom you will serve: whether the gods (rulers, judges) which your fathers served which were beyond the River, or the gods (rulers, judges) of the Amorites in whose land you are living; but as for me and my house, we will serve the LORD.”
 (Joshua 24:15)

 America’s gods/rulers/magistrates obtain their own (literal) idols and symbols (like flags and national animals) and temples (government buildings).
 Serving them, as mentioned in Joshua 24, is not merely bowing to them in idle worship, but participating in their civil jurisdictions where they maintain equitable rights over you, your labor, your children, and your property.
 Pharaoh, Caesar, President, god, lord: these positions claim divine right to your allegiance, your service, your sacrifice, and yourself.
 Whether or not you are comfortable with looking at these positions as “gods”, what Scripture has to say about submitting your allegiance, service, sacrifice, and yourself to any magistrate other than God is still true.
 Every position of ruler has had its own apotheosis throughout history.
-Nimrod had the epic of Gilgamesh to establish his supremacy and “divine right” to rule.
+Nimrod, as Gilgamesh, had his own epic recorded, to establish his supremacy and “divine right” to rule.
 Pharaoh, through coronation, had positional divine power as intermediary to the gods.
 As did Caesar, even though he was democratically elected.
 And so, too, the President of the United States through inauguration, is given an apotheosis.

 During the year after the assassination of Lincoln, a monumental work was undertaken by Constantino Brumidi (1805-1880) to depict the apotheosis of George Washington on the ceiling of the recently completed new dome of the Capitol Building in Washington D.C.
 It is strange to think that expensive construction such as the dome was being undertaken during the Civil War.
 Brumidi had emigrated from Italy following the 1848 revolution and took American citizenship.
 In Italy he had done work for the Vatican and while living in New York he made a name for himself doing religious paintings such as the Crucifixion of Christ, the Martyrdom of St. Stephen, and the Assumption of Mary.